fuzzygroup/wayfarer/docs/basics/page_objects.md

 # `Page` objects

-Retrieved pages are represented by a `Page` object and made accessible by `#page` within instance methods.
+Retrieved pages are represented by a `Page` object and made accessible by `#page` within actions.

 A `Page` brings to the table all you'd wish for when doing web scraping: